FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

    The following evacuatedchan.out file is from a different project.

-EVACUATEDCHAN.OUT file (Figure 101) is written when all the water is taken from a cross section in a single timestep.
+EVACUATEDCHAN.OUT file (Figure 101) is written when all the water is taken from a cross-section in a single timestep.
 A V-shaped channel might result in evacuated timesteps.
 JS O’Brien has modified the channel flow so they do not share flow until 0.1ft or 0.03m of depth.
 This has eliminated most evacuated channel reporting.